ComputoCienciasUniandes/FISI2026-201910/Talleres/Grupo_6/README.md

 ## Some links of interest
 The videos can be found on this [Link](https://www.youtube.com/playlist?list=PLHQtzvthdVM_MGC9dPFKe4hPAwBd_7RJ3)

-The repository for all the groups of the course can be found [Link](https://github.com/ComputoCienciasUniandes/FISI2026-201910)
+The repository of the course [Link](https://github.com/jmsevillam/Herramientas-Computacionales-UniAndes)

 ## For further Information